You will usually receive your wedding images about 5 – 7 weeks from your big day.

 Editing and retouching

 The next stage is the editing process and this is done in Lightroom and also Photoshop as required.
-All final images are retouched so if there are say 500 final images, the retouching can take a lot of time.
+All final images are professionally retouched and this process can take a lot of time.
 Some photographers only retouch the images that go into prints or albums and a “shoot and burn” photographer will do the minimal work if any, such as cropping.
 “Shoot and burn” photographers will nearly always shoot in JPEG and just burn to disk and this is why they are cheaper as the finished images are usually of a much lower standard.
 If the editing process is rushed then the quality will often slip so it pays to take a day or so off and then revisit the images for any final adjustments to get them right.

-After all the images are edited and retouched, the images are exported to DVD or USB.
-For most weddings, we deliver two copies and also provide a password protected online gallery where clients can share and order lab quality images in a variety of print sizes up to large canvases if they wish.
+After all the images are edited and retouched, they are uploaded to your private and password protected gallery where clients can share and order lab-quality images in a variety of print sizes up to large canvases if they wish.
 We supply two galleries of all your images.
 One is high quality suitable for printing and the other gallery contains smaller files suitable for social media.

-This whole process takes at least four weeks for a wedding and if any albums or photobooks are required then at least two to three weeks extra at a minimum would be needed.
+This whole process takes at least five weeks for a wedding and if any albums or photobooks are required then at least two to three weeks extra at a minimum would be needed.